RBA Clears Up Misunderstanding

 Fixed income buying sent the yield on the benchmark 10-year Treasury note to as low as +2.239% intraday, before settling at +2.25%, its lowest level since June 28.
 German Bunds fell -3 bps to +0.52%, while UK Gilts eased -1 bps to+1.19%.

-Down-under, comments from Reserve Bank of Australia (RBA) Deputy Governor Debelle stating that the central bank was far from tightening its policy (differs from recent minutes) had yields under pressure.
+Down Under, comments from Reserve Bank of Australia (RBA) Deputy Governor Debelle stating that the central bank was far from tightening its policy (differs from recent minutes) had yields under pressure.
 Aussie 10-year yield fell -4 bps to +2.70%, while the three-year yield fell -7 bps to +2.02%.

-In Canada, bonds are likely to be more reactive to today's release of CPI and retail sales figures given the Bank of Canada (BoC) recent emphasis on economic data.
+In Canada, bonds are likely to be more reactive to today's release of CPI and retail sales figures given the Bank of Canada's (BoC) recent emphasis on economic data.

 4. Dollar under pressure from all sides

-The EUR (€1.1645) continues where it left off yesterday, trading atop its two-year high outright and eight-month high against sterling (€0.8973).
+The EUR (€1.1645) continues where it left off yesterday, trading atop its two-year high outright and eight-month high against the sterling (€0.8973).
 In yesterday's ECB's press conference, Draghi failed to communicate any unwanted deflationary implications of EUR strength.
-Also providing support is the markets fixation that the ECB will announce its plan to taper or recalibrate its stimulus at the September 7 meet.
+Also providing support is the market's fixation that the ECB will announce its plan to taper or recalibrate its stimulus at the September 7 meet.

 The 'big' dollar is broadly weaker versus G20 pairs on concerns about the US Trump Administration, while the pound (£1.2995) is struggling on worries about lack of progress in Brexit talks.